Automatic Synthesis of Diverse Weak Supervision Sources for Behavior Analysis: Results

-~ \textbf{Active Learning}.
-As seen in figure \ref{fig:active_learning}, {\algname} labeling functions are far more data efficient than baseline methods across all datasets, indicating that {\algname} is effective in reducing label cost in active learning settings.
+~ \textbf{Active Learning}. {\algname} LFs are far more data efficient than baseline methods across all datasets, indicating that {\algname} is effective in reducing label cost in active learning settings (Figure \ref{fig:active_learning}).
 This difference is especially pronounced in the Mouse dataset, where {\algname} achieves parity with decision tree LFs with roughly 30$\times$ less data.
 In the Fly dataset, {\algname} is consistently $\sim4\times$ more data efficient than the baselines, and no baseline is able to reach performance parity with {\algname} by 50000 samples (9.1\% of the entire Fly dataset).
 We observe a similar trend in the Basketball dataset, with {\algname} being $\sim2\times$ as data efficient.
 We also observe an improvement in data efficiency even when using random sampling, and note that uncertainty sampling widens the gap between {\algname} and the baselines.

-While {\algname} LFs themselves do not necessarily perform better than baseline labeling functions when evaluated on their own (see the Supplementary Materials), they clearly provide a stronger learning signal for downstream classifiers than the baselines.
-These data efficiency differences can be attributed in part the complex domain knowledge encoded in the DSL, as the domain-level labeling functions themselves perform significantly worse.
-For example, a {\algname} LF classifying ``lunge vs. no behavior'' for the Fly dataset can be seen in figure \ref{fig:prog2tree}, and the structure of this program cannot be easily approximated with a decision tree or a neural network.
-This implies that with more expressive DSLs than ours, {\algname} can potentially be even more data efficient.
+While {\algname} LFs themselves do not necessarily perform better than baseline LFs when evaluated on their own (see the Supplementary Materials), they do provide a stronger learning signal for downstream classifiers than the baselines.
+These data efficiency differences can be attributed in part the structural domain knowledge encoded in the DSL, as the domain-level LFs themselves perform significantly worse.
+For example, a {\algname} LF classifying ``lunge vs. no behavior'' for the Fly dataset can be seen in Figure \ref{fig:prog2tree}, and the structure of this program cannot be easily approximated with a decision tree or a neural network.

+\textbf{Weak Supervision}.
+Similar to our active learning experiments, we observe that AutoSWAP is more data efficient than the baselines in weak supervision settings (Figure \ref{fig:weak_supervision}).
+We note that the ground truth labels are not a baseline in this setting, as they are essentially an ``optimal'' case where the weak labels match the ground truth labels.